FH-Potsdam/teaching-parametric-design/src/site/en/3d/07-more-drawing.md

 }
 ```

 Notice that the above faces use the points multiple times.
 So instead of having 6 points, 3 for each of the two triangles in the points array.
-We only provide the really neccessary points and than reuse them.
+We only provide the really necessary points and than reuse them.
 This is not a requirement, the following would create the same shape:

 ```json
 {